Alamance County Racial Equity Collaborative

 Understanding Our History, Social Issues, and Ourselves

-Impact Alamance is partnering with NCCJ (NC for Community and Justice) to launch the 3rd cohort of the Alamance County Racial Equity Collaborative (ACRE Co-lab).
-This program is a 7-month experience that aims to equip Alamance County leaders, professionals, and community members with the knowledge, skills, and tools they need to be inclusive leaders and create more inclusive and equitable workplaces and communities.
+Impact Alamance is partnering with NCCJ (NC for Community and Justice) to launch the 5th cohort of the ACRE Collaborative (ACRE Co-lab).
+This program is a 12-week experience that aims to equip Alamance County leaders, professionals, and community members with the knowledge, skills, and tools they need to be leaders committed to fostering belonging and effectively address unfairness within systems.

-This seven-month program aims to bring together a diverse cohort of Alamance County nonprofit leaders, government directors, and board members in ways that allow them to:
+The program aims to bring together Alamance County organizational representatives and community members in ways that allow them to:

-• Engage in conversations around examining their internal processes, adopting an equity lens and changing community behaviors.
+• Engage in conversations around examining their internal processes, disparate community outcomes, histories, and experiences

 • Analyze personal, organizational and community impact.

-• Expand their personal and professional knowledge of identity and institutional inequities.
+• Expand their personal and professional knowledge of the ways history and identity impact outcomes across systems

 • Participate in restorative circle groups that provide the opportunities to process readings and experiences

-• Support each other throughout the seven-month program and establish partnerships with community members and other organizations and agencies that last beyond the completion of the program.
+• Support each other throughout the 12-week program and establish partnerships with community members and other organizations and agencies that last beyond the completion of the program.

 OfficeMeeting_v1_web